Mind and Language

 Our projects

-Our recent project 'Knowledge of Emotion: Expression and Social Cognition' undertook a sustained and comprehensive investigation into the role of emotional expression in social cognition.
+Our project 'Knowledge of Emotion: Expression and Social Cognition' undertook a sustained and comprehensive investigation into the role of emotional expression in social cognition.
 This AHRC-funded project was led by Joel Smith and Catharine Abell, and ran from 2012 until 2015.

 For general queries about Mind and Language at Manchester, contact Joel Smith or Graham Stevens.